Dr Murray Dick

 At present my research is concerned with information visualisation as a communicative form; specifically the use of information graphics in news coverage; an increasingly powerful presence in today's information society.

-I have written several peer-reviewed articles on this topic, and am currently researching a critical history (for MIT Press) provisionally titled: ‘ The Infographic: A history of data graphics in news and communications’ (in preparation, 2019)
+I have written a range of articles, book chapters (and an encyclopedia entry) on this topic, and am currently researching a theoretically-informed history (for MIT Press) provisionally titled: ‘ The Infographic: A history of data graphics in news and communications’ (in preparation, 2019)

 Much of my earlier research was informed by Chicago School-influenced organisational studies of the newsroom, and in particular newsroom ethnography.
-I undertook participatory research based upon my own experiences and praxis gained from working with professional journalists.
+I undertook participatory research based upon my own experiences and praxis gained from working with professional journalists (and grounded by theories learned while studying the MSc in Information Science, at City University, London).

 Throughout my time at the BBC (2004-2008), I was tasked with finding ways of helping journalists deal with information overload, and helping to develop processes of verification in online sourcing (ie contextual background, contributors, online verification etc.).
 In these studies I was concerned with the interconnection between technology and process within working culture.
 Much of this earlier research was theory-building in nature.